Gregoróczy Vince (?-1592)

 Many similar military actions followed suit in this manner.
 You can read about this battle here:

 We don`t know whether Gregoróczy took part in the famous ambush against Koppány Castle in the winter of 1587 as his name was not mentioned in the action but he took part in a similar action in November 1588.
-He and the Captain of Pápa Castle, Huszár Péter and Voivode Radics of Komárom Castle they collected 2,000 men in an army and were raiding through the slopes of the Vértes Mountain.
+He and the Captain of Pápa Castle, Huszár Péter, and Voivode Radics of Komárom Castle collected 2,000 men in an army and were raiding through the slopes of the Vértes Mountain.
 They ambushed Gesztes Castle and took it.
 King Rudolf was not over-awed by their success.
 Even the freshly appointed Chief Captain of Győr, Ferdinand Graf zu Nogarol had to apologize for breaking the Truce with the Ottomans.

 Gregoróczy has applied for getting appointed as a captain of some particular castles of the Hungarian Borderland but he was always refused.
 The cause may have been that he was not a high lord although it was not always an obstacle in such cases.
 Its true cause must have been that he was considered as an indisposable and very experienced officer of Győr Castle.
 We can draw this conclusion because he had been appointed several times as a temporary chief captain there.